mralexgray/DVTPlugInCompatibilityUUIDifier/README.md

 ![Hackity hack](https://github.com/mralexgray/DVTPlugInCompatibilityUUIDifier/raw/master/Screenshots/hacky.workaround.png)

 which simply brute-force launches the included watchdog.
 This way..
 EVEN if Xcode NEVER has loaded this plugin (due to it being fucking UUID incompatible)...  it won't matter.
 Simply by being built successfully... the watchdog will be running.. and you will be protectced from the ravages of small inconvenience!

+## Tests

+Not only does the watchdog protect you from Alcatraz's refusal to self-update, and Apple's Nazi-esque "compatibility" police..  but it can ALSO test itself...
+This isn't more than an internal mechanisms, but I might as well document it here, for my own benfit.

 ## Twitter